awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 1. On the **Create repository** page, in **Repository name**, enter a name for the repository\.
 **Note**
 Repository names are case sensitive\.
-The name must be unique in the AWS Region for your AWS account\.
+The name must be unique in the AWS Region for your Amazon Web Services account\.

 1. \(Optional\) In **Description**, enter a description for the repository\.
 This can help you and other users identify the purpose of the repository\.
 **Note**